Learn the craft of formulating a sermon and Bible class lesson

 This type of sermon requires being more nimble on your feet.
 Not everything will be written down.
 You'll have to think on your toes in adding transitions from one point to the next and a good speaker will also be somewhat extemporaneous in detailing the points given.

-Now (for outline sermons) the more comfortable you are with such speech, the less content (not referring to Bible truth, I'm referring to written down personal statements given in regard to the preaching of the truth, ) will need to be written down.
+Now (for outline sermons) the more comfortable you are with such speech, the less content you'll need written down.
 The more uncomfortable you are with this format, the more wording can be written down.
 You will see that different preachers have different sermon outline formats.
 Some have passages of writings and some a few phrases.

-Neither are bad.
+Neither outline style is bad.
 It depends on the personality of the preacher and their social interests of speaking.

 See the website "executable outlines" for great outline sermon examples from church of Christ preachers.